 For example, take a teddy bear.
 A manufacturer may highlight that it is made of GOTS-certified organic cotton leading the consumer to believe the whole product is made of certified organic materials and free of toxic residues.
 Yet, unless the stuffed animal has a GOTS label, such statements mean that only some part of the stuffed animal is made of GOTS-certified materials.
 Most often this is the fabric on the outside.
 But was it then dyed with toxic dyes?
 What’s on the inside?
 Does it contain foam which can have flame retardants?
 Are there buttons or other appliques that can contain nickel, phthalates and or other unwanted chemicals?

 In this case, a more accurate description would be that the shell fabric of the teddy bear ismade of organic cotton and stuffed with foam.
 However, you would not have information on whether the buttons had heavy metals, if the organic cotton was dyed with toxic dyes, if finishers were added to make the teddy bear stain-proof … all possibly leaving toxic residue on the teddy bear.
+The same goes for clothes that are considered organic baby clothes but are not GOTS-Certified.

 How to be Sure It’s GOTS-Certified